EmaPisi00/GreenMonitoring/README.md

 # Technical informations

-In this section we introduce technical informations and installing guides!
+In this section we introduce technical informations and the installing guide!

 ## Clone and run the project locally with IntelliJ